How the House GOP blew up at Biden’s State of the Union - NewsBreak

 Sen. Amy Kobuchar (D-Minn.) said she was not surprised by the outbursts, calling House Republicans a “volatile, sort of scrappy” group, and praised Biden for how he handled the outbursts.

 “He didn’t let it get to him.
-He [had] this twinkle in his eye and a smile on his face, and he owned the room,” Klobuchar said.
+He’s with this twinkle in his eye and a smile on his face, and he owned the room,” Klobuchar said.

 McCarthy did not answer reporter questions about the outcries as he left the chamber.